About the author

 Meet Ryan Broussard

 To get some answers, we spoke with Ryan Broussard, Wrapbook’s VP of Sales and Production Incentives.
-He’s spent 16 years studying state film incentives to help projects of all sizes take advantage of these tools.
+For nearly two decades, he has helped projects of all sizes navigate state and local production incentive programs.

 Understanding Production Incentives with Ryan Broussard - Wrapbook - Ryan Broussard